xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-android-test-case.md

    > Important
    >
    > The most important property of an object is its locator strategy and value.
 The default locator is a unique value in detecting that object.
 Katalon Studio 7.6+ fully supports selector strategies supported by Appium except for Android Data Matcher ([Learn more](https://docs.katalon.com/katalon-studio/docs/locators_object_identification.html)).
-If you prefer another locator strategy among the provided option, you can choose it and generate a new locator.
+If you prefer another locator strategy among the provided options, you can choose it and generate a new locator.
 Then click **Highlight** to see if your newly updated locator can detect the target object on its screen correctly.

 7. Similarly, in **Device View**, select **SMS Messaging**; in **Available Actions**, select **Tap**.
 Observe the **Recorded Actions** table; you can see another Tap item is added to the list.
 8. To continue, in **Device View**, select the text input area right next to the **Recipient** object; in **Available Actions**, click on the **Set Text** action.
 In the displayed **Text Input** dialog, enter a phone number and click **OK**.
 Observe **Device View**; you can see a phone number is filled in the text field.